pmcollins/gumdrop/gumdrop.json/README.md

 A library for turning JSON into POJOs and vice-versa.

-This library doesn't use reflection or require annotations: it uses a simple, imperative API, which you use to wire up Field-Attribute relationships at compile time.
+This library doesn't use reflection or require annotations: it has a simple, imperative API, which you use to wire up field-attribute relationships at compile time.

-For example, given a `Person` class:
+For example, consider a `Person` class:

 ```java
 package gumdrop.json;